Zolmeister/parkle/README.md

 To create a new set, enter "n".

-When you are satisfied with the groups that you have created for that roll, you can either:
+When you are satisfied with the sets that you have created for that roll, you can either:

     "c" - roll again